 There are several local colleges within easy walking distance and young people are supported to access education as independently as possible.

-Canterbury’s hospital and minor injuries unit is situated on the outskirts of the city centre and is easily accessible from the home.
+Canterbury’s hospital and minor injuries unit is situated on the outskirts of the city centre and is easily accessible from all homes.

 There is also a large range of activities promoted via access to the local sports and leisure centres where young people can develop their own interests and hobbies.